-Induction is carried out in the first instance by the Chair of Trustees through informal and formal interviews alongside the Accounting Officer, Trust Business Manager and senior members of the Trust team to provide new Trustees with a clear and transparent understanding of the workings of the Trust and their responsibilities.
+Induction is carried out in the first instance by the Executive Headteacher/CEO and/or the Trust's Head of Governance through informal and formal interviews alongside the Accounting Officer, Trust Business Manager and senior members of the Trust team to provide new Trustees with a clear and transparent understanding of the workings of the Trust and their responsibilities.

-All Trustees undertake initial and continued training to develop skills and expertise in all areas of induction through a Governance Training and Development programme delivered by the Trust and outside agencies engaged by the Trust (Lincs CC conferences and support commissioned for the Trust by an NLG (National Leader of Governance) as well as through online platforms that the Trust subscribes to.
+All Trustees undertake initial and continued training to develop skills and expertise in all areas of induction through a Governance Training and Development pathway programme delivered by the Trust and outside agencies engaged by the Trust (Lincs CC conferences and support commissioned for the Trust by an NLG (National Leader of Governance) as well as through online platforms that the Trust subscribes to.